envs-net/help/docs/database.md

 - database name: `username`
 - database user: `username`
-- password: *see you welcome email*
+- password: *please see in your database readme email*

 *do not store password change to history:*<br />
 &nbsp;&nbsp;*`export MYSQL_HISTFILE=/dev/null`*